-"Department of State, Sept.
+" Department of State, Sept.
 20, 1800.

-"THE impressment of our seamen is an injury of very serious magnitude, which deeply affects the feelings and the honor of the nation.

-"This valuable class of men is composed of natives and foreigners who engage voluntarily in our service.
+- "The impressment of our seamen is an injury of very serious magnitude, which deeply affects the feelings and the honor of the nation. - "This valuable class of men is composed of natives and foreigners who engage voluntarily in our service. - "No right has been asserted to impress the natives of America.
+Yet they are impressed, they.